Edit

 2. Create Azure resources and deploy a sample app

 In this step, you create the Azure resources and deploy a sample app to App Service on Linux.
-The steps used in this tutorial create a set of secure-by-default resources that include App Service and Azure Cosmos DB.
+The steps used in this tutorial create a set of secure-by-default resources that include App Service and Azure Database for PostgreSQL.

 The dev container already has the Azure Developer CLI (AZD).

-1. From the repository root, run azd init.
+1. From the repository root of the GitHub codespace, run azd init.

 2. When prompted, give the following answers: